Putin says no one can win a nuclear war

 “We proceed from the fact that there can be no winners in a nuclear war and it should never be unleashed, and we stand for equal and indivisible security for all members of the world community,” he said.

-His words to the NPT forum appeared aimed at striking a reassuring note and portraying Russia as a responsible nuclear power.

-They contrasted with earlier statements by Putin and other Russian politicians that have been interpreted in the West as implicit nuclear threats.

-In a speech on Feb.
-24, as he launched the Russian invasion of Ukraine, Putin pointedly referred to Russia's nuclear arsenal and warned outside powers that any attempt to interfere would "lead you to such consequences that you have never encountered in your history".
+International concern about the risk of a nuclear confrontation has heightened since Russia invaded Ukraine on Feb.
+24. In a speech at the time, Putin pointedly referred to Russia’s nuclear arsenal and warned outside powers against any attempt to interfere.

+“Whoever tries to hinder us... should know that Russia’s response will be immediate.
+And it will lead you to such consequences that you have never encountered in your history,” he said.

 Days later, he ordered Russia’s nuclear forces to be put on high alert.